For AI agents

 Musical contextget_musical_context, set_musical_context

-Samplessearch_samples, import_samples, add_sample_track
+Samples (deferred)search_samples, import_samples, add_sample_track

-Compositescompose_scene, add_instrument, play_scene, render_to_performance, create_transition
+Compositescompose_scene, compose_contract, add_instrument, play_scene, render_to_performance, create_transition

 Pattern: observe → reason → act